AsmaZgo/AsmaZgo.github.io/_posts/2023-06-01-recommender-system.markdown

 As depicted in the architecture, the recommender module consists of two components: (i) a content filtering algorithm that identifies relevant videos for each user based on their profile and historical viewing data, and (ii) a ranking algorithm that assigns scores to the recommended videos.

+The techniques employed in content filtering can range from basic approaches, such as simple similarity matching, to more advanced methods involving deep neural network models.
+In this particular example, we focus on utilizing a model for the content filtering algorithm.

 {% include disqus.html %}
 {% raw %}{% seo %}{% endraw %}